Thomas Sinito: Made man

-Due to his business savvy and tremendous money-earning abilities, Sinito soon acquired a reputation as an earner and gained a high level of trust in the Cleveland Family.
+Due to his business prowess, Sinito soon acquired a reputation as an earner and gained a high level of trust in the Cleveland Family.
 His refusal to testify in the Model Cities scandal, as well as his active role in the Mafia's war with Danny Greene helped to cement this solid reputation within the family.
-Like many of the old time mafioso, he was very cautious in his dealings with others and extremely low profile.
-These factors caused him to slip away unknown and undetected from the attention of local law enforcement for a short period of time.
+He was very cautious in his dealings with others and extremely low profile, allowing him to slip away unknown and undetected from the attention of local law enforcement for a short period of time.

 Unlike many of his fellow mobsters such as Carmen Zagaria, and Kevin McTaggart, Sinito was not a psychopath.
 Ever the diplomat, Sinito always preferred to primarily use reason rather than violence, when dealing with a problem.
 He saw murder only as a means of preventing treachery and protecting their interests and profits from their criminal enterprises.
 However, Sinito would never shy away from using violence or committing a murder to protect his or the family's interest, when the situation deemed it necessary.
 He was strictly Machiavellian in his decisions, using and manipulating others as he saw fit.

 During the 1970s, Sinito became a regular at Jackie Presser’s restaurant "The Forge".
 These frequent visits to this notorious mob hangout brought him under Federal Bureau of Investigation (FBI) surveillance.
 Throughout this period, Sinito and his mob cohorts never realized that Presser, along with his business partner, Tony Hughes, were FBI informants.
 Presser had been feeding information to the FBI about Mafia activities since 1968.

 When Lonardo was promoted to underboss in 1976, Sinito was given control over Lonardo's crew.
 Upon his promotion, Sinito also received a share of the profits which were regularly being skimmed from the Stardust, Fremont, and Desert Inn casinos in Las Vegas by the Chicago Outfit and the various mid-western Mafia families.
 The Cleveland family received a total of about $40,000 a month from the skim.

 In the midst of the Mafia's war with Greene, Licavoli gained permission from Anthony Salerno, head of the Genovese crime family, to initiate ten new official members, including Thomas Sinito in 1977.

 In 1979, Sinito together with his mob colleague, Joseph C. Gallo, was eventually made into the Cleveland family.
 The induction ceremony took place in a small private back room at the Italian-American brotherhood Club in Cleveland's Murray Hill district, on Mayfield Road.
 The sacred Mafia vow of Omerta was administered to the duo by the Underboss, Angelo "Big Ange" Lonardo.
 Also present in the ceremony was mob boss, James T. Licavoli, and Charlie Casra, a retired member of the Cleveland Family.